Pikmin1211/UT3/introduction/technicalities.md

 ## Pointers, pointerization and dereferencing \(depointerization\)

+When running, the GBA needs some way to know where different information is stored in order to reference it when needed.
+To do this, we give its location as a pointer.
+A pointer is the memory address at which data is located at runtime.
+When it runs, the GBA maps the contents of the ROM to a section of memory starting at `0x08000000`.
+In effect, this makes pointers to data in ROM be the offset within the file + `0x08000000`.
+When we pointerize a value, this is the operation we are performing to it.
+To Event Assembler, label offsets are relative to the start of the file.
+Therefore, to get a pointer we add this value to a label.
+This is unintuitive and inconvenient to do every time, so the code `POIN` will automatically pointerize the value given to it.

 ## Image palletes

 Normally, we would think of an image as a series of pixels with a specific color assigned to each one.
 However, Game Boy Advance graphics work a bit differently to this.
 Rather than a specific color assigned to each pixel, an index value is used instead.
 The colors that the image uses are all stored in one place somewhere else as a palette, and this value is used to index the palette to determine the color to use for that pixel.